serdimoa/charting/Widget-Methods.md

 1. `event`: can be `toggle_sidebar`, `indicators_dialog`, `toggle_header`, `edit_object_dialog`
 2. `callback`: function(arguments)

-The library will call `callback` when `event` is triggered.
+The library will call `callback` when GUI `event` is happened.
 Every event can have different set of arguments.

 #Chart Actions